Last Updated on March 15, 2023

 Common health issues and estimated costs to treat them

 Kangals are known to be very resilient dogs with few health problems.
 That said, some common diseases can affect this breed.

 These include hip dysplasia which causes deformation of the hip joint and can lead to problems with mobility.

-If this condition is severe, your dog may need replacement hip surgery which can cost between $3500 and $7000.
+If this condition is severe, your pup may need replacement hip surgery which ranges between $3500 and $7000.

-Getting this rectified through corrective surgery will cost between $500 and $1500.
+Getting this rectified through corrective surgery will fetch between $500 and $1500.

-Finally, lipoma is a disease that can affect your Kangal in middle age and causes fat tumors to form on your dog’s body.
+Finally, lipoma is a disease that can affect your Kangal dog in middle age and causes fat tumors to form on his body.

-While not life-threatening, these benign tumors can cause severe discomfort for your Kangal.
-Removing them will cost about $200 to $500 per lump.
+While not life-threatening, these benign tumors can cause severe discomfort for your canine.
+Removing them will range about $200 to $500 per lump.

 Your puppy will need high-quality dog food that provides all the supplements he needs to build strong muscles and bones.